amethon/www/_reflections/journal.md

 Dear Journal,

-Today marked the fourth day of our voyage, and I have had the chance to continue settling into life aboard the research vessel L'Exploration.
+Today marked the fifth day of our voyage, and I have had the chance to continue settling into life aboard the research vessel L'Exploration.
 As we make our way towards the abyssopelagia, I have been learning more about the ship and the scientific equipment that we will be using on the journey.

 One of the highlights of the day was a tour of the scientific equipment on the ship.
 With the guidance of Dr. Maria Hernandez, I had the opportunity to see and learn about all of the tools and instruments that we will be using to study the deep sea.
 From the latest exploration technologies to the sophisticated diving suits and submersibles, I was amazed by the variety and complexity of the equipment.